Synonym(s)

 Case report(s)This section has been translated automatically.

-- 59-year-old patient who had been observing the appearance of skin-colored to reddish, partially ulcerated papules on both elbows for several years.
+59-year-old patient who observed the appearance of skin-colored to reddish, partially ulcerated papules on both elbows for several years.
 One sister was diagnosed with chronic polyarthritis.

-- For about 3 months additional appearance of reddish, painless strands on the lateral trunk as well as in the area of the posterior axillary line and the proximal upper arms.
-In the meantime, these strands blistered off and left striped hyperpigmentation.
-In addition, the patient had been complaining for years about intermittent joint pain in the finger, foot and knee joints.
+For about 3 months, additional appearance of reddish, painless strands on the lateral trunk and in the area of the posterior axillary line and proximal upper arms.
+In the meantime, these faded away and left streak-like hyperpigmentation.
+Furthermore, the patient complained of intermittent joint pain of the finger, foot and knee joints for years.

 LiteratureThis section has been translated automatically.

-- Jorizzo JL et al (1983) Dermatological conditions reported in patients with rheumatoid arthritis.
-J Am Acad Dermatol 8: 439-457
+- Jorizzo JL et al (1983) Dermatologic conditions reported in patients with rheumatoid arthritis.
+J Am Acad Dermatol 8: 439-457.

 - Tomasini C et al (2002) Interstitial granulomatous dermatitis with plaques.
 J Am Acad Dermatol 46: 892-899